plasmatic1/moss-rust/notes/organization.md

 * `engine/`
     * `preprocessor/`: For preprocessing documents
     * `fingerprint/`: For fingerprinting algorithm
+    * `matching/`: For more fine-grained matching after fingerprinting
     * `logging.rs`: for perf/info logging utilities
     * `core.rs`: core code that ties together components in a distributed way
 * `ui/`